 - To make the public aware of our special skill and uplift our image.
 To increase the working efficiency of our members through workshops and seminars.

 EPITA, since its inception, has found that interest in interpreting and translating has increased along with the need for continuing education.
-We offer monthly mini-workshops on current topics of interest and an annual conference.
+We offer an annual workshop.
 Participants come from a wide area surrounding El Paso, TX.

 Some of the topics covered have been on the issues of: